 © Copyright 2021 by Maureen Moynihan

-“What do we have here?” inquired my Sunday school teacher.
+“What do we have here?” asked my Sunday School teacher.
 Mrs. Case was a supersized woman in both proportion and local stature.
-Not only did she teach Sunday school but she also ran the only Girl Scout troop in town.
-I resented my mandated membership to both organizations and questioned their claim to character building as neither program was designed to accentuate my personal strengths.
+Not only did she teach Sunday School but she also ran the only Girl Scout troop in town.
+I resented my mandated membership to both organizations and questioned their claim to character building, as neither program was designed to accentuate my personal strengths.

 “Nothing.”
 I said, clenching my story close to my heart and away from her sausage tips.
-Each one of her nubby nails appeared to have been gnawed by a squirrel who had seen an acorn since the Nixon administration.
+Each one of her nubby nails appeared to have been gnawed at by a squirrel acorn that had not seen an acorn since the Nixon administration.

-“Oh Miss Moynihan,” said Mrs. Case, her hippo foot tapping in a stuffed pilgrim shoe.
+“Oh Miss Moynihan,” said Mrs. Case, with a tap of her hippo foot that was stuffed in a shoe designed for a pilgrim.
 “We both know you are up to something.”
-She peered over the brim of her glasses that rested next to a large mole protruding from her left temple.
-A thick black hair sprouted from the mole that could have doubled as an antenna for a supersized Queen ant.
+When she peered over her glasses, a large mole protruded from her temple, its thick, black hair prominent and the envy of an ant in need of an antenna.
 I suspected the hair had magic powers as Mrs. Case could sense whenever I was stretching my creativity.

-“It’s just a story, “ I told her.
-The foot tapping ceased so her nostrils flared with an anger so potent that it could cast a booger to Kansas.
-It was ironic for an adult taxed with teaching the wisdom of Jesus Christ to have such a low tolerance to frustration.
-Perhaps it was a personal issue.
+“It’s just a story.”
+I told her.
+The foot tapping ceased.
+All the energy of her irritation rushed to her nose, causing her nostrils to flare with an anger so potent that it could cast a booger to Kansas.
+Mrs. Case had a very low tolerance for frustration, which is ironic considering she was supposed to be teaching the wisdom of Jesus Christ to children.
+Or perhaps it was personal.

-Mrs. Case’s contempt for me grew obvious the day I asked why she did not pluck the hair out of her mole.
+Her contempt for me grew obvious the day I asked why she did not pluck the hair out of her mole.
 I would have followed the class rules by raising my hand but Mrs. Case never called on me, even when I stretched my fingers way past the tips of the other children, which caused my arm to practically pop out of the socket.
-Therefore, I had to resort to verbal inquiry.
+Therefore, verbal inquiry was my only option.